Caribbean stud poker

 Caribbean stud poker, also called casino stud poker, is a casino table game with rules derived from five-card stud poker.
 However, unlike standard poker games, Caribbean stud poker is played against the house rather than against other players.
 There is no option to bluff or deceive as this is played against the house and not other players.

 History

 As a result of the popularity of poker, casinos created house-banked games in order to entice poker fans to play more table games.
-The birth of the game is not well referenced, which is unusual for a relatively new game.
+The birth of the game is not well recorded, which is unusual for a relatively new game.
 Professional poker player David Sklansky has claimed that he invented the game in 1982 using the name “Casino Poker”.
-When he developed the game the rules had some differences, with the dealer having two cards revealed instead of only one.
+This early version had some differences, for example the dealer having two cards revealed instead of only one.
 Likewise, there was no progressive jackpot in the game he allegedly founded.
-Sklansky was unable to patent "Casino Poker" due to patent laws, according to the story.
+Due to patent laws, Sklansky was allegedly unable to patent "Casino Poker".
 A few years afterwards he was approached by a poker player who brought the game to The King International Casino in Aruba (now known as the Excelsior Casino) and had it patented.
-The poker player and the casino owner changed the rules slightly to create current Caribbean stud poker.
+The rules were shifted slightly to create current Caribbean stud poker.